sut-ai/notes/notebooks/15_learning_a_decision_tree/index.md

 |5   |no              |yes     |good                |39   |-              |
 |6   |yes             |yes     |bad                 |41   |+              |

 Some questions might arrise here on how was this decision tree constructed.
 How should we correctly choose the beginning node?
 What features and conditions should be used for splitting to get an optimal decision tree? when should we stop the process?
-Before going through the answer to these questions, there is a definition, Entropy, which we should understand first.
+Constructing a decision tree with the lowest error rate is a greedy search problem.
+Our tree should split the data into homogeneous subsets by each plit as we go down.
+This purpose can be achieved using a concept called __Entropy__.

 ## Information Gain